Cooking paella in Spain.

 If you want to explore vineyards and taste local wines, I suggest you relax, leave the driving to someone else, and get the added bonus of interesting information and anecdotes along the way by taking a tour.
 I am not a swirl and spit kinda gal–I like to fully enjoy the experience of drinking wines in the setting where they were created–so I never drive when I visit wine regions.
 I parked the car and had a great time in the Annapolis Valley with Grape Escapes Nova Scotia Wine Tours.
 I joined a small group of 6 other travelers along with a very knowledgeable and engaging driver and host.
 After tasting your way through a couple of vineyards, enjoying the scenery on the drive, then dining together with, you guessed it, more wine, strangers feel like old friends.
 In addition to discovering new wines, it’s a great way for a solo traveler to have a very social evening.

 Planning far ahead provides the opportunity to cast a wide net, and to learn a lot about the local food scene.
 But not planning at all can also result in fun and surprising experiences, and it’s important to leave yourself open for spontaneous opportunities.
-I once walked into a tourist office in British Columbia to ask about the area, and within the space of 15 minutes I was given an overview of the area, along with maps, guides and postcards, was interviewed by a journalist and had my picture taken for the local newspaper, and found myself onboard a minibus with 7 other solo travelers, headed for an afternoon of vineyard tours and wine tastings!
+I once walked into a tourist office in Penticton, British Columbia to ask about the area, and within the space of 15 minutes I was given an overview of the region, along with maps, guides and postcards, was interviewed by a journalist and had my picture taken for the local newspaper, and found myself on board a minibus with 7 other solo travelers, headed for an afternoon of vineyard tours and wine tastings!
 You just never know.